wharfkit/website/src/lib/docs/AccountKit/Resource.md

 ### Properties

-Once initialized, a `Resource` instance provides the following properties:
+Once initialized, a `Resource` instance provides the following read-only properties:

 - `available`: Amount of the resource that is currently available for use.
 - `used`: Amount of the resource currently being used.
-- `max`: Maximum amount of resource that can be used.
+- `max`: Maximum amount of the resource that can be used.
-- `weight`: For `cpu` and `net` resources, the weight (or priority) of the resource will also be available.
+- `weight`: For `cpu` and `net` resources, the weight of the resource will also be available.
+This represents the account's share of staked resources compared to the total staked by everyone on the network.